ivangayton/resume/README.md

 Nigeria (based in Sokoto)

-- .Managing a mid-sized mission with an Emergency Response Unit and an environmental response – the Zamfara Lead Poisoning crisis
+- Managing a mid-sized mission with an Emergency Response Unit and an environmental response – the Zamfara Lead Poisoning crisis
-- .Doing a lot of intense, and (I think) somewhat innovative advocacy aimed at getting the government of Nigeria to take its responsibilities with regard to environmental remediation in Zamfara state.
+- Doing a lot of intense, and (I think) somewhat innovative advocacy aimed at getting the government of Nigeria to take its responsibilities with regard to environmental remediation in Zamfara state.
 This was quite successful; the government actually did a genuine cleanup in the affected villages.

 MSF-OCA